 Free Download of the movie "Gullliver's Travels - 1939"

-Would you believe that I felt guilty watching this historic movie?
+Would you believe that I felt guilty watching this cartoon fairy tale?
 Yup.
 Why?
 Well, as a young boy I watched cartoons every Saturday morning from daybreak until around lunch time when there were no more cartoon shows to watch.
 I didn't think I was ‘addicted’ to cartoons or anything, it was just what I did on Saturday mornings, because there was usually nothing better to do.
-I remember like it was yesterday, that one Saturday morning, I must have been 12 or 13, my dad said to me that he thought I was watching too many cartoons, and it was proably time that I learned to do something else with my time on Saturday mornings.
-I wasn’t mad or upset, I genuinely thought that I was growing up, and Dad noticed that I was becoming ‘adult,’ and that only kids watched cartoons, and Iwasn't a kid any more.
+I remember like it was yesterday, that one Saturday morning.
+I must have been 12 or 13, and my dad said to me that he thought I was watching too many cartoons, and he told me that I was now old enough that it was probably time that I learned to do something else with my time on Saturday mornings.
+I wasn’t mad or upset, I genuinely thought that I was growing up, and Dad noticed that I was becoming ‘adult,’ and that only kids watched cartoons.
 So from that day forward, I avoided cartoons like the plague.
-And to this day, I will not watch cartoons.
+And to this day, I will not watch cartoons willingly.
 What a shame that I took his advice so severely.